 Why are people choosing farmhouse sinks now?

 One of the main reasons is the ease of installation.
 The traditional farm sink did not include holes for faucets; instead the faucets were installed within the cabinetry or wall and extended over the sink.
 If the sink needed replacement, the basin was removed after disconnecting the drain pipe.
 The replacement was lowered in and attached.
 There is no need to shut off the water.
 Today's farmhouse sinks follow this thinking in their ease of installation as well.
 Apron-front sinks are available in a wider range of material.
 You can find copper, stone, stainless steel, and fireclay which can easily fit into both traditional and modern contemporary designs.
-Farm sinks are still easier to work with compared to contemporary sinks.
-The deep basin and extended front allows for more versatility and minimal leaning.
 Want to see a farmhouse sink?
 See a variety of styles we have to offer at RusticSinks.com

 Are you considering a soapstone farmhouse sink?
 If so, there are some things that you need to consider.
 You won’t find any other material that features their benefits.
 Here are the top things to keep in mind when you are buying a new soapstone farmhouse sink.